ccarabine/payrollapp/docs/user_manual.md

 The user will be prompted ‘Are the amounts correct?’.

-- **Error Handling:** *If the values are incorrect , a message “re enter details’ is displayed and the user is prompted to ‘enter the hours worked’*
+If the values are incorrect , a message “re enter details’ is displayed and the user is prompted to ‘enter the hours worked’

 If the values are correct, the user type ‘y’ a message will be displayed “Ready to upload into payroll spreadsheet" then the information uploads the values to the google sheets.
 When successfully ‘employeepayroll worksheet updated successfully’ is displayed